-Harrington is responsible for some of the most interesting and entertaining American horror movies and television productions of the sixties and seventies including Night Tide (which recently made my list of 31 films that give me the willies) as well as Games, How Awful About Allan, Whoever Slew Auntie Roo?, What’s the Matter with Helen? and Devil Dog: The Hound of Hell.
-The Killing Kind is one of the director’s best films and I’m really happy that it has finally found its way on to DVD thanks to Dark Sky Films, which has been releasing some great movies this year.
+Harrington is responsible for some of the most interesting and entertaining American horror movies and television productions made during the 1960s and 70s including Night Tide (which recently made my list of 31 films that give me the willies) as well as Games, How Awful About Allan, Whoever Slew Auntie Roo?, What’s the Matter with Helen? and Devil Dog: The Hound of Hell.
+The Killing Kind is one of the director’s best films and I’m really happy that it has finally found its way on to DVD thanks to Dark Sky Films, which has been releasing some terrific movies this year.

 The Killing Kind stars John Savage (The Deer Hunter, Hair, The Onion Field, Do the Right Thing, etc.) in one of his earliest roles as a young man named Terry Lambert.
 Terry is an accused rapist who has recently been released from jail and is out for revenge.
 Savage is perfectly cast here as a sympathetic loner that you sympathize with but his innocent demeanor hides a dark inner world.
 Other stand out performances in The Killing Kind include the great Ann Sothern (Maisie, A Letter to Three Wives, The Blue Gardenia, Crazy Mama, etc.) as Terry Lambert’s overbearing mother Thelma.
 She carries on a strange and unhealthy relationship with her son that hints at sexual abuse.
 Their unusual family dynamic leads to Terry’s mental disintegration.
 Luana Anders, Cindy Williams, Ruth Roman and Sue Bernard also have memorable roles here.